-Opened since 2002, Sketch is unlike any other restaurant I’ve dined in before.
+Located in an converted 18th century building on Conduit Street in London’s Mayfair and opened since 2002, Sketch is unlike any other restaurant I’ve dined in before.
 Brain-child of French chef, Pierre Gagnaire, and restauranteur Mourad Mazouz, the space is classed as a destination for food, art and music.

 As soon as you walk into Sketch, you are taken into another world of quirk, uniqueness and individuality.
 Out-there art is in your face, bold and innovative decor takes you to wonderland, and exquisite and eccentric menus excite your senses.

 With menu adaptions from Gagnaire’s three-starred Michelin Paris restaurant scattered across Sketch, you know you’re in for a remarkable taste sensation and bold dining experience.

 Known for it’s all pink afternoon tea room, the Gallery, Sketch is commonly written about on luxury websites.

 Enclosed in the four blush pink walls of the Gallery, lies plush pink velvet chairs, which sit stylishly around the room waiting for fashionistas to perch on.
 Rose gold highlights twinkle, unique shaped light bulbs glow, quirky penned sketches adorn the walls, and a glamorous mirrored bar waits for orders of rose champagne to come gracefully in.
 This room is nothing but pure pink perfection.

 The Gallery wasn’t where I was spending my afternoon at Sketch.

 Did you know there’s another fancy room at Sketch?!
 This room is called the Glade.